Published in Herald – cover photo by Arif Ali

 A change so drastic that, for His Lordship, judicial restraint may well be an abdication of responsibility now.
 ‘A person may argue for ‘restraint’, and watch the katchi abaadi being demolished,’ he says, ‘particularly when there are many influential persons who have occupied state land with impunity and without fear of demolition of their homes or eviction.
 Nor is restraint an option where the houbara bustard – an endangered species – can get exterminated as a result.’

-To the critique that the bench ventures into unknown territory, guided more by manmaani than the rules, he remarks, ‘A lawyer in 18th century England cynically commented that the principles of equity in England varied as did the size of each Lord Chancellor’s foot.
+To the critique that the bench ventures into unknown territory, guided more by manmaani than the rules, he remarks, ‘A lawyer in eighteenth-century England cynically commented that the principles of equity in England varied as did the size of each Lord Chancellor’s foot.
 Through precedent spanning 300 years, there is now a degree of certainty in English equity jurisdiction.

 ‘The point is humein jooma jooma aath din huay hain Article 184(3) ko dekhtay (it is only very recently that we have started looking into the suo motu power), and already the contours of this jurisdiction are reasonably well defined.’
 There are many decisions, he points out, that lay down a set of parameters ‘as to where and how this jurisdiction should be invoked: that it’s not as if it’s whimsical.’